Ready to Recycle

 EPA estimates that in 2013:

-- 2.37 million short tons of electronic products were ready for end-of-life management; and
+- 3.1 million tons of consumer electronic products were ready for end-of-life management; and

 - 40.4 percent of these tons were collected for recycling.

 - Under Missouri's Electronics Scrap Management Rule, any covered computer equipment bought in Missouri after July 1, 2010, comes with a recovery plan that specifies how the computer equipment manufacturer will collect and recycle that equipment when you no longer want it, at no cost to you.
 Covered computer equipment bought before July 1, 2010, and manufactured under a brand by a company still selling computers in Missouri will also be eligible for free and convenient recycling.
 The computer equipment manufacturers listed on the Missouri Department of Natural Resources' Registered Computer Equipment Manufacturers List have an approved recovery plan.
 If you need more information, contact the department's Hazardous Waste Program by email.

 - Participate in a collection event listed on e-cycle Missouri's E-cycling Events Web page.